-a) Resolution 177 (Rev. Busan, 2014), of the Plenipotentiary Conference, on conformity and interoperability, which instructs the Director of the Telecommunication Development Bureau to assist Member States in addressing their concerns with respect to counterfeit devices and with the terms of this Resolution;
+a) Resolution 177 (Rev. Busan, 2014), of the Plenipotentiary Conference, on conformity and interoperability;

 b) Resolution 47 (Rev. Dubai, 2014), of the World Telecommunication Development Conference, on Enhancement of knowledge and effective application of ITU Recommendations in developing countries, including conformance and interoperability testing of systems manufactured on the basis of ITU Recommendations;